AlticeLabsProjects/kyoto/README.md

 To build and install everything in one go, run:

-    $ make DESTDIR=/custom/install/root
+    $ make PREFIX=/custom/install/root
     $ sudo make install

-Specifying the installation root directory (`DESTDIR`) is optional.
+Specifying the installation root directory (`PREFIX`) is optional.
 By default it installs into `/usr/local`.

 Running
 -------